fahimfss/Hybrid_Local_Planner/README.md

 In a new terminal, run the following command to run Gazebo static obstacle environment:
 `$ roslaunch turtlebot3_gazebo turtlebot3_rec_static_obs.launch`

-In another terminal, run the following command to run RViz:
+After the Gazebo simulator fully starts, in another terminal, run the following command to run RViz:
 `$ roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:=$HOME/map_static_obs.yaml`

 In RViz, I unselect the **Amcl Particles** and **Local Map > Costmap** for better observability.
 To see the Hybrid Local Planner's selected path,